KohaILS/koha-manual-zh-cn/source/installation.rst

 11. **Sample notices:** This inserts sample notices into the database, meaning all you have to do is customize these sample notices before you use them.
 Creating these by hand can be very time consuming and error prone.

 12. **Defines default messages for the enhanced messaging configuration:** The enhanced messaging configuration lets the user choose what messages they receive from the institution.
-Selecting this will insert sample message types for the Due, Predue, and Advance notice message types.
+Selecting this will insert sample message types for the due, predue, and advance notice message types.

 13. **Defines default message transports for sending item due messages and advance notice messages through email and SMS:** This inserts the SMS and email transport types.
 Mandatory if you want to send notices by email or SMS.